openmultiplayer/web/docs/scripting/functions/AddVehicleComponent.md

 :::warning

 Using an invalid component ID crashes the player's game.
-There are no internal checks for this.
+(Fixed in open.mp)

 :::